codi0/prototypr/README.md

 2. If a module contains a /vendor/ directory, it WILL be added to clas autoloading paths.
 3. Each /module.php file has access to $this (the main App class), without the need to define a class.
 4. Any module template files (.tpl) MUST be in the module root or a /tpl/ directory, in order to be auto-discovered.
-5. Any module asset files (E.g. js, css, images) MUST live inside an /assets/ directory, in order to be directly accessible.
+5. Any module asset files (E.g. js, css, images) MUST live inside an /assets/ directory, to be directly accessible.

 ## Theme modules